 The benefits of gardening go far beyond connecting to nature and creating a beautiful yard.
-According to the Centers for Disease Control and Prevention, gardening qualifies as exercise.
+According to the Centers for Disease Control and Prevention (CDC), gardening qualifies as exercise.
 In fact, getting out in the yard for just 30-45 minutes can burn up to 300 calories.

-Routine garden upkeep activities, such as raking, weeding and trimming, engage multiple muscle groups at once, improving your overall fitness level.
+Routine gardening activities, such as raking, weeding and trimming, engage multiple muscle groups at once, improving your overall fitness level.
 Want more specifics?
-Here are 7 strategies to transform gardening duties into a bona fide workout:
+Here are seven strategies to transform gardening duties into a bona fide workout:

-- Create a routine.
-Treat gardening like any workout: Stretch for 10 minutes first then alternate light activities with heavier ones.
+1. Create a routine.
+Treat gardening like any workout: Stretch for 10 minutes, then alternate light activities with heavier ones.
 You might rake for a little while, then dig a few holes, then prune.
-Cool down for 10 to 15 minutes, perhaps by snipping flowers or picking vegetables, and you’re done!
+Cool down for 10 to 15 minutes--perhaps by snipping flowers or picking vegetables--and you’re done!
 Just keep in mind that gardening requires endurance, strength and flexibility, so it’s important to build up gradually.

-- Dig deep.
+2. Dig deep.
 Digging is one of the highest-intensity gardening activities.
-Pushing down with one foot, turning over the soil, then down on the other foot and bringing the soil to the top engages multiple muscle groups and forces you to get your hands dirty.
+Pushing down with one foot, turning over the soil, then down with the other foot and bringing the soil to the top engages multiple muscle groups and forces you to get your hands dirty.
 Bottom line: Take every opportunity to dig.

-- Go old school.
+5. Go old school.
 Use manual clippers, shears and mowers instead of tools that plug into an outlet.
 Using a traditional push mower, for example, requires you to use your legs, upper body strength and core.
-Not so with power mowers, or the type that you sit on and steer.
+That's not the case with power mowers, or the type that you sit on and steer.

-- Build in strength training.
+6. Build in strength training.
 Puttering around the garden may not qualify as high-intensity exercise, but you can incorporate strength-training exercises into your gardening tasks to increase the intensity.
 Do mini-squats and engage your core while you’re pulling weeds.
 Take break from digging and do some lunges.
-You can even pause while you’re mowing the lawn to do triceps .
+You can even pause while you’re mowing the lawn to do triceps.